 The clinic is open 7 days a week, 365 days a year.
 During the Spring / Summer season the clinic day begins at 7am and ends at 7pm.
 As an intern you will rotate through 2 different hourly schedules.
 Example: week one you will work 7am-3pm, week two you will work 11am-7pm, week three you will work 7am-3pm again.
 Although the hours change each week you will always work the same days.
 During the Fall / Winter months the clinic day begins at 9am and ends at 6pm.
 We are able to be flexible for those students whose colleges require they be in class on certain days.

 When may I apply?

 Applications are accepted throughout the year.
 We are generally very flexible and can accommodate most students who need to work around school and work schedules.

 The summer season (from June 1st to August 31st) is the busiest time of year for internship applications.
 Interns are encouraged to attend the internship for 8 weeks, however, shorter internships may also be arranged.
 Applications to the summer program are accepted on a rolling basis.
 Interested candidates are encouraged to submit as application as early as possible to allow for appropriate evaluation and scheduling, however, there is no application deadline.
-PLEASE NOTE: The summer 2019 program is now full.
-We are no longer accepting applications for summer 2019.

 The fall, winter and spring seasons are far less competitive than the summer time.
 Interns during the non-summer months are encouraged to attend for a minimum of 5 weeks and may extend their internship longer than the typical 8-week period.
 Fall, winter and spring seasons do not have a deadline.
 Applicants are accepted or denied on a rolling basis.